Skip to main content

 Precision over speed

 Shipping right matters more than shipping fast.
-Maintainability, consistency, and correctness compound.
+Maintainability and correctness compound.

 06